howdyai/botkit/packages/docs/index.md

 }));
 ```

+Loading the plugin this way will extend the controller with new object at `controller.plugins.cms` with [these helpful methods](reference/cms.md#botkitcmshelper-class-methods).

 To use the Botkit CMS trigger API to automatically evaluate messages and fire the appropriate dialog, use `controller.plugins.cms.testTrigger()` as below:

 ```javascript